-Payable at a rate of 20% on the value of any property disposed of gratuitously by a South African resident (natural person, corporate entity or trust) excluding donations exempt from the tax.
+Donations tax is payable at a rate of 20% on the value of any property disposed of gratuitously by a South African resident (natural person, corporate entity or trust) excluding donations exempt from the tax.
 The tax is payable within three months of the donation taking effect.